mafu-rahman/ML-4-Constrained-Env/README.md

 This repository sets up and monitors two similar experiments.

-Experiment 1 (Similar instructions for Experiment 2.
+Instructions are same for either experiment.
 Note: Due to port conflicts, please delete the conatiners and images when running the other experiment):

-Three MobileNet models (original, PCA500, and PCA200) in resource-constrained environments.
+Three models (original, PCA-1, and PCA-2) in resource-constrained environments.
 Each model is limited to 1 CPU and 512MB RAM.
 The stack includes cAdvisor for container metrics, Prometheus for metrics storage, and Grafana for visualization.

 ## How to Run
 Clone the repository

+Navigate to the directory of preferred experimeent (exp1 or exp2).

 Start the services:  docker compose up --build

 Please use the model_performance.ipynb Notebook where everyhting is already implemented.
 Run all the cells to test all these models.
 While the notebook cells are running, access Grafana for visualization of the metrics.

+Thats it!

 ### Access the services: